dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ---
 layout: post
 title: No evidence hours of sleep associated with calories eaten next day (p = 0.241)
-category: R
+category: [R, fitbit]
-tags: R
+tags: [R, fitbit]
 ---

 I wanted to know if days I'm running on less sleep, I eat more to make up for it.
 Fortunately I have FitBit data.
 Bottom line up front: I found no association between hours of sleep the night before and calories recorded the next day.
-A lot of asumptions were made to get there, but nothing was emerging so I don't think I'll check if the assumptions caused the result.
+In the process found a possible lever I could use.

 Fitbit data currently can be downloaded from [one's user account](https://www.fitbit.com/export/user/data).
 This is limited to daily level data, and downloads of a month at a time.
 I reccomend the .xls format for easier processing in R.
 ![fitbit's download site](/images/fitbit01.png "fitbit's download site")